 This will be the body of your meditation.
 Depending on the type of meditation and your specific goals for that session, this can vary greatly.
 It may or not involve imagination, visualization, analytical or discursive thought, or simply working with attention and awareness.
 While the form will be the same as discussed above – the working with intentions – the content will be completely dependent on the type and goals of the practice.
 That is the reason there are so many different types of meditation!

 Because there are so many and diverse types of meditation, it makes no sense to describe any particular one here.
 First, you need to choose what are your goals, the qualities and skills you would like to develop, and how you want to transform.
 To decide which conscious intention you want to set.
-Because this article answers the how, but not the what, where, and why.
-While the how dictates the form of meditation, the what, where, and why dictate its content.
+Because this article answers the how, but not the what and the why.
+While the how dictates the form of meditation, the what and the why dictate its content.
 The content of your meditation will depend on what you want to cultivate, where you want to go, and why.

 Once we have our intentions and goals, we can set a more objective path and practical directions on that specific type of meditation.
 These are not trivial matters, and to help you reflect on and set your aspiration and goals, you are welcome to read this guide.
 If you already have a goal and one type of meditation in mind, then find our guide for it here!
 The most common and often the first form of meditation practiced is mindfulness meditation, so if that is what you are looking for, you may find helpful and detailed guidance in our mindfulness meditation guide.